 Perhaps the most significant incentive is a multi-year tax holiday.
 For qualifying projects in specific sectors, including renewable energy technology, the government offers a complete exemption from corporate income tax for a defined period.

-How it Works: A new solar module factory may be granted a tax exemption for five to ten years, depending on its location and the specific policy framework under which it is registered.
+How it Works: A new solar module factory could receive a tax exemption for five to ten years, depending on its location and the specific policy framework under which it is registered.
 This means 100% of profits during this time can be reinvested into the business for expansion, research, or debt servicing.

 Business Impact: For a new enterprise, the first few years of operation are critical.
 A tax holiday dramatically improves cash flow and can shorten the payback period on the initial investment for a solar module production line by several years.
 Based on experience from J.v.G. turnkey projects in similar emerging markets, this single incentive can be the deciding factor in a project’s financial viability.